Join Anna Maria’s

 Divide the dough into 4 pieces.
 On a work surface generously sprinkled with flour, use a rolling pin to flatten the dough until it is very thin.

-Using a pastry wheel ,cut the dough irregularly into strips 1 x 4 inches (3 x 10 cm) or triangles 4 x 2 inches (10 x 5 cm).
+Using a pastry wheel, cut the dough irregularly into strips of 1 x 4 inches (3 x 10 cm) or triangles of 4 x 2 inches (10 x 5 cm).
 Flatten and cut the rest of the dough.

-As an alternative way of cutting the dough: Cut the flattened dough in rectangular shapes, approximately 4 x 2 inches (10 x 5 cm).
+As an alternative way of cutting the dough, cut the flattened dough into rectangular shapes, approximately 4 x 2 inches (10 x 5 cm).

 Cut the center of each piece without reaching the edges.